 BS Marketing and General Management; 2014

 Business Honors Program

 At the end of their freshmen year, each class takes an international trip to learn more about the increasingly global business world.
-In May 2011, the Honors Class of 2014 visited Brazil.
-The Honors Class of 2015 will be heading to Turkey in May 2012.
+In May 2013, the Honors Class of 2016 visited China.
+The Honors Class of 2017 will be heading to Singapore and Thailand in May 2014.

 Learning to develop and nurture a diverse network of colleagues upon whom you can rely for advice, support, and encouragement throughout your business career is an essential leadership skill.
 The Honors Program in the College of Business is designed to develop high-potential students into strong business leaders who not only excel intellectually, but also understand that with success comes responsibility to serve their communities, their alma mater, and each other.
 The Honors Program for the College of Business should benefit all undergraduates and not just the students in the honors cohort.

 The heart of the Honors Program is the group of students selected to be College of Business Honors Program students.
 Those students will work with the Assistant Dean for Honors to develop the leadership skills that will be used to encourage all business undergraduates to participate fully in honors activities and to utilize the resources of the College of Business to prepare for professional careers.
 Students identified for the Honors Program should demonstrate qualities that put them in the top rank of the college.
 Such qualities may include leadership, intellectual talent, community service, etc. Most of the activities for the honors cohort will be concentrated in the students' freshman and sophomore years.
 Juniors and seniors in the Honors Program will participate in leadership teams that will work with faculty and administrators of the College of Business and the University of Illinois to encourage broader participation in programs that better prepare students for their professional futures.
 The framework of the Honors Program for juniors and seniors will recognize the commitment to major that is required of these students.